-Before I talk about some of the products I’ve been particularly impressed with, though, I should begin with a general explanation of what air compressors are and what you can use them for.
-After the basics, I’ll walk you through the features that you’ll want to keep in mind when you’re shopping for quiet air compressors.
+Before I talk about some of the products I’ve been particularly impressed with, though, I’ll walk you through the features that you’ll want to keep in mind when you’re shopping for quiet air compressors.
 More importantly, after I present my findings, I’ll also talk about how you can make the air compressor you currently have as quiet as possible.

 Features to Look for When Shopping for Quiet Air Compressors